Economics

 L11 Econ 467 Game Theory

 This course covers advanced applications of Game Theory in economics.
 Topics include expected utility, strategic-form and extensive-form games with perfect information, Bayesian games, infinitely repeated games, dominance, Nash equilibrium and its refinements.
 We apply these tools to study strategic situations in industrial organization, auctions, bargaining, voting, and signaling games.
-Prerequisites: Econ 4011 and Math 2200.
+Prerequisites: Econ 4011 and SDS 2200.

 Credit 3 units.
 A&S IQ: SSC Arch: SSC Art: SSC EN: S